lukri/MathInfoBern.github.io/md_pages/resources.md

 <hr>

-Thats why I thought this could do done better, and created a proper collection of the 4 most recent exams of **Mathematical Logic**, this while still hoping that I dont have to use it to prepare myself for a second exam attempt.
+Thats why I thought this could be done better, and created a proper collection of the 4 most recent exams of **Mathematical Logic**.
+And this while still hoping that I dont have to use it, to prepare myself for a second exam attempt.

 Here is are the
 [Mathematical Logic Exams of 2010,11,12 & 16](../resources/exams/logic.pdf)